 His areas of research include religion and politics as well as Middle East politics.
 Dr. Tabaar’s book, provisionally entitled From Womb to Tomb: The Politics of Religion in Iran (Columbia University Press, 2017), examines the state and religion in Iran against the background of domestic and international politics.
 In a revisionist micro-level analysis, he argues that political elites develop and deploy Islamic ideology strategically and according to their threat perceptions.

 His current research lies at the intersection of comparative politics and international relations and focuses on religion, factional politics, and foreign policy.
 He uses the media as a source for studying authoritarian regimes.

-He has been a visiting scholar at George Washington, Cambridge, Harvard, and Columbia Universities.
-Dr. Tabaar has previously taught undergraduate and graduate courses at George Mason, Georgetown, and George Washington Universities.
-Currently, he teaches courses on International Politics of the Middle East, Religion and Politics in Iran, and US Foreign Policy in the Persian Gulf at the Bush School.
+Dr. Tabaar has been a visiting scholar at George Washington, Cambridge, Harvard, and Columbia Universities.
+He has previously taught undergraduate and graduate courses at George Mason, Georgetown, and George Washington Universities.
+Currently, he teaches International Politics of the Middle East, Contemporary Politics of the Middle East, Religion and Politics in Iran, and US Foreign Policy in the Persian Gulf at the Bush School.